Prince Harry & His Father, Charles, Look Like Twins In Throwback Footage

 — WUSA9 (@wusa9) November 14, 2018

-Per ET, more comparisons can be drawn between the two in the black & white throwback photo of Prince Charles and a recent photo of Prince Harry and Meghan Markle when they announced her pregnancy.
-Note the similar sets of eyes and almost identical shape of their faces and noses in the two images below.
+Per ET, more comparisons can be drawn between the two.
+Engaging with the black and white throwback photo of Prince Charles against a recent photo of Prince Harry and Meghan Markle when they announced her pregnancy yields similar results.
+Royal watchers may spot the similar sets of eyes, and almost identical shape of their faces and noses in the two images below.

 Shown below is a recent picture taken of Prince Philip and Charles.
-Prince Harry couldn’t resemble anyone in the family less than he does his grandfather, Prince Philip, pictured on the left, correct?
+Prince Harry may not resemble anyone in the family less than he does his grandfather, Prince Philip, pictured on the left.

-The Inquisitr recently featured an article that discussed the strong resemblance between Prince Philip and Prince Harry in a 1950’s throwback photo.
-Some fans would even argue that the throwback photo shown below of a young Prince Philip resembles his grandson more than the ones of Prince Charles do.
+The Inquisitr recently featured an article that discussed the strong resemblance borne between Prince Philip and Prince Harry in a 1950s throwback photo.
+Some fans would even argue that the throwback photo shown below — of a young Prince Philip — resembles his grandson more than the snapshots of Prince Charles do.

 View this post on Instagram